chzhang2007/pushmerge_zkp_simulator/README.md

-# Push Merge ZKP Simulator
+# Push Merge ZKP Simulator and More

 This codebase is modified from [Pygame Cards by ScienceGamez](https://github.com/ScienceGamez/pygame_cards), which handles graphics and interaction with the mouse and pygame events.
 The documentation for Pygame Cards can be found [here](https://pygame-cards.readthedocs.io).